icy/k8s-vbox-the-hard-way/README.md

 #### Testing with Helm

-If you haven't installed `helm`, you can download them with `_wget_hem` then move the binary from `caches/` to your search path.
+If you haven't installed `helm`, you can download them with `_wget_hem` then optionally move the binary from `caches/` to your search path.
+`hisk8s.sh` will search `helm` in `caches/` after giving up finding in your default binaries search path.

     $ hisk8s.sh _wget_helm # optionally, binary saved in caches/
     $ hisk8s.sh _helm_init